yalive/BasicMVVMTemplate/README.md

 # BasicMVVMTemplate
-A basic MVVM template for android using Retrofit, Kotlin coroutines, Dagger et Android Architecture Components.
+A basic MVVM template for android using Retrofit, Kotlin coroutines, Dagger and Android Architecture Components.